Application Whitelisting: What You Need to Know

 Application whitelisting only allows a certain set of applications to run on a secure mobile device.
 Inversely, application blacklisting blocks defined applications from being installed on the targeted device.
 For instance, if a blacklisted application is already running on a managed device, it will be blocked once it is blacklisted.
 In fact, blacklisting simply removes applications from the device’s home screen.

-When you whitelist an application(s), all other applications, except the whitelisted ones, will be explicitly defined and blocked immediately.
+When you whitelist an application(s) all other applications, except the whitelisted ones, will be explicitly defined and blocked immediately.
 Additionally, their icons will be removed from the home screen of the user’s managed devices.
-This way, IT admins can ensure that end-users can only install or use explicitly defined applications.
+This way, IT admins can ensure that end-users are only able to install or use applications that are explicitly defined.

 The app whitelisting process involves creating a list of trusted applications to run on managed devices.
 Given the fact that applications are often the route through which cyberattacks take place, allowing only what you trust (the process of whitelisting ) cannot be taken lightly because it may lead to either financial losses or data leakages.